How to Pack a Suitcase

 What Can You Bring in a Carry-on?

 You don’t want to be that person everyone is staring at in the line at Security.
-So check out TSA.gov to see what you can and can’t bring in your carry-on, and remember these crucial tips for your bag.
+So check out TSA.gov to see the TSA carry-on rules, and remember these crucial tips for your bag.

-• In the US, you can only have liquids in containers that are 3 ounces or less, and all liquids must fit in a single quart-sized bag.
+- In the US, you can only have liquids in travel-size containers that are 3 ounces or less, and all liquids must fit in a single quart-sized bag.

-• You will need to remove laptops, tablets, and e-readers from your bag for screening.
+- You may need to remove laptops, tablets, and e-readers from your bag for screening.

 How to Pack a Suitcase – Summary